Esmaelmohamed/alx-system_engineering-devops/0x19-postmortem/README.md

-# Incident Report: 504 Error / Site Outage
+# Postmortem: 504 Error / Site Outage

-## Summary
+## Issue Summary
-On September 11th, 2018, at midnight, the server experienced an outage resulting in a 504 error for users trying to access the website.
-The server is based on a LAMP stack.
+On September 11th, 2018, at midnight (PST), the server experienced an outage resulting in a 504 error for users attempting to access the website.
+The incident lasted 40 minutes, from 00:00 PST to 00:40 PST.
+During this period, most user requests resulted in 500 errors, reaching 100% at the peak of the issue.
+The root cause was a typo in the `wp-settings.php` file.

 ## Timeline
+- **Timezone:** PST
-- **00:00 PST:** Users encountered a 500 error when accessing the website.
+- **00:00:** Outage began; users encountered a 500 error.
-- **00:05 PST:** Verification of Apache and MySQL status showed they were operational.
+- **00:05:** Staff verified Apache and MySQL were operational.
-- **00:10 PST:** The website still wasn't loading correctly, although the server and database were functioning.
+- **00:10:** Website was still not loading correctly; server and database checks were performed.
-- **00:12 PST:** A quick restart of the Apache server returned a status 200 (OK) upon curling the website.
+- **00:12:** Apache server was restarted, resulting in a status 200 upon curling the website.
-- **00:18 PST:** Initiated a review of error logs to identify the source of the error.
+- **00:18:** Error logs were reviewed to identify the issue.
-- **00:25 PST:** Found that Apache was being prematurely shut down.
-No PHP error logs were found in the expected location.
+- **00:25:** Found Apache server was being prematurely shut down; no PHP error logs were present.
-- **00:30 PST:** Checked `php.ini` settings and discovered error logging was disabled.
-Enabled error logging.
+- **00:30:** PHP error logging was enabled in `php.ini`.
-- **00:32 PST:** Restarted Apache server and checked the PHP error logs.
+- **00:32:** Apache server was restarted, and PHP error logs were reviewed.
-- **00:36 PST:** PHP error logs indicated a mistyped file name, causing improper loading and premature shutdown of Apache.
+- **00:36:** PHP error logs indicated a mistyped file name causing the issue.
-- **00:38 PST:** Corrected the file name and restarted the Apache server.
+- **00:38:** The typo was corrected, and Apache server was restarted.
-- **00:40 PST:** Server and website were operating normally.
+- **00:40:** Service was fully restored, and the website was operational.

-## Root Cause and Resolution
+## Root Cause
-The root cause was a typo in the `wp-settings.php` file, where a file extension was incorrectly written as `.phpp`.
-This led to a 500 error when accessing the server.
-Initial checks did not reveal much due to disabled PHP error logging.
-Upon enabling the logging in `php.ini` and restarting Apache, the logs showed the precise issue.
+A typo in the `wp-settings.php` file, where a file extension was incorrectly written as `.phpp`, caused the server to respond with 500 errors.
+Initial diagnostics were hindered by disabled PHP error logging, delaying the identification of the root cause.

-The solution involved:
+## Resolution and Recovery
+- **00:12:** Restarted Apache server, status returned as 200 (OK).
+- **00:18:** Began reviewing error logs.
+- **00:25:** Noted the absence of PHP error logs.
-1. Enabling PHP error logging.
+- **00:30:** Enabled PHP error logging in `php.ini`.
-2. Restarting Apache to capture the error in logs.
+- **00:32:** Restarted Apache server and reviewed PHP error logs.
-3. Identifying and fixing the typo in `wp-settings.php`.
+- **00:36:** Identified and corrected the typo in `wp-settings.php`.
-4. Using Puppet to deploy the corrected file name across all servers.
-5. Restarting servers to ensure the site loaded correctly.
+- **00:38:** Restarted Apache server.
+- **00:40:** Verified the website was fully operational.

-## Corrective and Preventive Measures
+## Corrective and Preventative Measures
-- Ensure error logging is always enabled on all servers to facilitate quick troubleshooting.
+- Ensure error logging is always enabled on all servers.
-- Conduct thorough testing of all server configurations and website functionality locally before deploying to a multi-server environment to minimize downtime and fix issues proactively.
+- Conduct thorough local testing of server configurations and website functionality before deploying to a multi-server environment.
+- Implement automated checks for common configuration errors to catch issues like typos before deployment.
+- Regularly review and update server and application monitoring tools to ensure they capture all critical error logs.